 • Can’t do other work.
 While polling, the processor isn’t running anything else.

 • Latency depends on the polling rate.
-If the loop is slow (the processor is doing other things between polls), characters can be missed if the device buffer fills up.
+If the loop is slow (the processor is doing other things between polls), characters can be missed when the device buffer fills up.

 When polling is still right